paradite/sg-tech-list/README.md

 List of notable tech companies in Singapore.

 > **Warning**
-> Categories are completely subjective and derived from my uniformed and bias perspective as SWE.
+> Categories are completely subjective and derived from my own uniformed and bias perspective.
+Relative positions in each category are completely random.
->

 > **Warning**
-> Relative positions in each category are completely random.

-> **Warning**
 > This list is not meant to be serious or exhaustive.
->
-> **Warning**
-> I am not affiliated to any companies listed below.
+I am not affiliated to any companies listed below.

 > **Note**
 > Banks and non-tech companies are intentionally omitted from the list.